gatorisgreater/bootcamp-bit/README.md

 Bootcamp Bit is designed with bootcamp students in mind.

 Abbreviated MVP Implementation:
+* Hardcoded user experience for Alex.

-API - GET endpoints that serve the assignments you've worked on with each cohort member.
+* API - GET endpoints that serve the assignments you've worked on with each cohort member.

-Front-End - Response presented within a dynamic HTML page customized for the cohort member you've queried.
+* Front-End - Response presented within a dynamic HTML page customized for the cohort member you've queried.

-Database - None.
+* Database - None.
 Data is stored within endpoints.

 Future Improvements:

-Dashboard integration to advance "native" experience.
+* Dashboard integration to advance "native" experience.
+It would also serve as an administrative tool for PMs (finish up delete assignment endpoint).

-GitHub integration that automatically detects repos and collaborators.
+* GitHub integration that automatically detects repos and collaborators.

-Database Implementation.
+* Database Implementation.

-Streeeetch - build it to double as an administrative tool for PMs.